drborges/arbor/packages/arbor-store/README.md

 => Scope2 counter2: 1
 ```

-Note that mutations to `counter2` only notified `scope2` since `scope1` never accessed `counter1` so it does not depend on that part of the state.
+Note that mutations to `counter2` only notified `scope2` since `scope1` never accessed `counter2`.

 ## Subscriptions

-The simplest way to subscribe to store changes is from the store itself like in the previous examples, however, you may choose to subscribe to specific [nodes](docs/StateTree.md#nodes) of the [state tree](docs/StateTree.md) directly, keeping your subscriptions focused on a subsset of the application state:
+The simplest way to subscribe to store changes is from the store itself like in the previous examples, however, you may choose to subscribe to specific [nodes](docs/StateTree.md#nodes) of the [state tree](docs/StateTree.md) directly, keeping your subscriptions focused on a subset of the application state:

 ```ts
 const store = new Arbor({